 The Virtuous Practice in Nursing project is one of three projects exploring the ethics of professionals in the second phase of work in the Jubilee Centre, 2015–2017.
 This project is designed to deepen understanding of the place of virtues and values in the initial education, training and subsequent professional practice in nursing.

-Engagement with policy makers will be sought throughout the work of the project and the final report (2017) will include recommendations for the development of future professional training that will be shared with practitioners in the field.
-This may include developing teaching materials, advising on the design of teaching courses, and highlighting best practice in the nursing profession.
+Engagement with policy makers was sought throughout the work of the project and the final report (2017) included recommendations for the development of future professional training that will be shared with practitioners in the field.
+These included developing teaching materials, advising on the design of teaching courses, and highlighting best practice in the nursing profession.

 Read Research Fellow Jinu Varghese's Virtue Insight blog post on 'Virtue ethics and the modern day nurse'.

-A survey will be completed by beginning undergraduates in nursing, by students completing their initial nurse training/education, and by established practitioners who have been in practice for five years or more, all in all about 750 participants.
-The survey data will be complemented by data from semi-structured interviews with a selection of participants and educators who volunteer to take part within the survey.
+A survey was completed by beginning undergraduates in nursing, by students completing their initial nurse training/education, and by established practitioners who have been in practice for five years or more, all in all about 750 participants.
+The survey data was complemented by data from semi-structured interviews with a selection of participants and educators who volunteer to take part within the survey.

 Literature Review & Findings

 Literature review, development of the study and instruments, and piloting with a small sample has been successfully completed during the first stage of the study.
-The second stage has been launched with surveys and interviews continuing until January 2017.
-Reporting and publishing is estimated to be in the final stage between February and September 2017.
+The second stage was launched with surveys and interviews continuing until January 2017.
+Reporting and publishing was estimated to be in the final stage between February and September 2017.

-The project involves three Universities, Buckinghamshire New University, University of Dundee and University of Birmingham, which will reflect perceptions of participants from across the UK and will represent a good geographical representation.
+The project involved three Universities, Buckinghamshire New University, University of Dundee and University of Birmingham, which will reflect perceptions of participants from across the UK and will represent a good geographical representation.